dnlbowers/battleships/README.md

 ### ***Firstly Select your Strategy (Setup Phase):***

-Place your fate in the hands of the sea god Neptune.
-Press "q" or type "quick" to let the currents randomly position your ships before you anchor and fire.
+Place your fate in the hands of the sea god Neptune. enter "q" or type "quick" to let the currents randomly position your ships before you anchor and fire.

 Or

-Before opening fire, choose to spite the sea god and place your ships strategically yourself by pressing "m" or typing "manual".
+Before opening fire, choose to spite the sea god and place your ships strategically yourself by entering "m" or typing "manual".

 Neptune's hand will always guide the computerized fleet only to reveal their location with the flames as you hit one.